Your location is outside the National Library of Australia. Resources you can access:

-RMIT Publishing: An indexing and full text database that provides Internet access to the scanned images of journal articles from published material on all aspects of education.
+RMIT Publishing: An indexing and full text database that provides access to journal articles on all aspects of education.
 Source documents include journal articles, monographs, research reports, theses, conference papers, legislation, parliamentary debates, newspaper articles, tests and web.
-Articles and reports by Australian authors or about Australian education published in overseas sources are also included.
 Subject coverage includes curriculum, educational research, information science, librarianship, management, policy administration, psychology, sociology, teaching and training.
 Includes content indexed by the Australian Council for Education Research (ACER).

 Indigenous Studies Program, The University of Melbourne: The Agreements, Treaties and Negotiated Settlements (ATNS) project is an ARC Linkage project examining treaty and agreement-making with Indigenous Australians and the nature of the cultural, social and legal rights encompassed by past, present and potential agreements and treaties.
 The project also examines the process of implementation and the wider factors that promote long term sustainability of agreement outcomes.
 The ATNS database is an online gateway which links together current information, historical detail and published material relating to agreements made between Indigenous people and others in Australia and overseas.
 The ATNS database is designed for the use of Indigenous and other community organisations, researchers, government and industry bodies.